VIAcode/VIAcode-Incident-Management-System-for-Azure/VIMS Release Notes.md

 - Installation wizard lists only the right locations.
 - There are no duplicates and lost alerts anymore.
 - Tickets can be created manually.
-- A ticket can be created even if Threshold is decimal.
+- An Azure Monitor ticket can be created even if Threshold field from Alert Rule is decimal.
+- Activity Log alerts now can be automatically closed after ticket's closing in VIMS.
 - Broken links are no longer displayed in tickets when an Azure Alert does not have a Resource Group or a resource.
 - Minor bug-fixes.